liltong97/Halve/_posts/2017-01-26-Building-My-Website.md

 Building this website was really rewarding, but I wanted to briefly go over some of the mistakes I made and troubles I ran into.
 Maybe it'll be helpful for those who are new to this (like me!!).

 ## (Dr.) Jekyll and (Mr.) Github Pages
 I used Jekyll to build this website.
 The beauty of jekyll is that, when I built this website, I was able to use it without really understanding what it was doing.
-It was pretty much plug and play (by which I mean fork and push) for the [Halves template](https://github.com/TaylanTatli/Halve).
+It was pretty much plug and play (by which I mean fork and push) for the [Halve template](https://github.com/TaylanTatli/Halve).

 Now, after reading a bit about it, this is my basic understanding of Jekyll: